The Voyages of Doctor Dolittle: Plot

 A storm wrecks the ship, leaving Tommy alone.
 The Purple Bird of Paradise tells him that his friends are on Spider Monkey Island.
 With the help of some porpoises, Tommy reaches the island and the crew.
 Dolittle learns after catching a Jabizri, a rare beetle, that Long Arrow is stuck inside Hawk's Head Mountain.
 They try to find an opening, but they fail.
 They use the Jabizri to locate it.
 When they find a slab in the mountain, they dig under it until it collapses, and Long Arrow is free.

 The Doctor learns from the people of the island that the island is moving southward and is about to perish, so the Doctor asks some whales to push it back to South America.
 After this, the Doctor is told by the Popsipetels, the people of the island, that they will be attacked soon by their rivals the Bag-jagderags.
 The Doctor uses the birds of the island as well as the Popsipetels to battle the Bag-jagderags.
 The Doctor and his army win.
 The people then decide to crown him king.
 For many months, the doctor rules the island and makes good changes for the Popsipetels.

 Polynesia finds the Great Glass Sea Snail and brings her to Dolittle.
 He talks to the Great Glass Sea Snail and learns that it is because of the island colliding with South America that it ends up on the shores of Spider Monkey Island.
-The Doctor, Polynesia, Tommy, Matthew, Chee-Chee and Jip leave Spider Monkey Island.
+The Doctor, Polynesia, Tommy, Bumpo, Chee-Chee and Jip leave Spider Monkey Island.
 They journey to England through the ocean in the shell of the Great Glass Sea Snail.
 They return to Puddleby, and, at the doctor's house, Dab-Dab says they are just in time for tea.